 West Oregon Electric Cooperative: What is the difference between us and other power companies?

 WOEC, like all co-ops, is a private, not-for-profit organization that is owned and operated by our members; the very people in our communities that share our electric utility services.
-As a co-op, we operate democratically, meaning our members have a vote on every issue from electing the 7 local board positions that oversee the WOEC, to how much revenue will be returned to members after operation costs are covered.
+As a co-op, we operate democratically, meaning our members are able to vote for the 7 local board positions that oversee the WOEC.

 Committed to our communities